ebarea1981/hatchet_dna_workflow/hatchet_dna_workflow/workflows/dna_batch_preprocessing_workflow.md

    - Ensure `/path/to/output` is a shared filesystem or cloud storage (e.g., S3) accessible to all tasks.

 ## Additional Notes
-- **Monitoring**: Use Hatchet’s dashboard to track workflow progress, task logs, and errors (https://docs.hatchet.run/home/logging).
+- **Monitoring**: Use Hatchet's dashboard to track workflow progress, task logs, and errors (https://docs.hatchet.run/home/logging).
 - **Scalability**: The worker uses 6 slots for 6 parallel workflows.
 For larger datasets, adjust `slots` or add workers.
-Reintroduce task-level concurrency (`concurrency={"key": "gpu", "limit": 2}`) once the SDK’s format is confirmed.
+Reintroduce task-level concurrency (`concurrency={"key": "gpu", "limit": 2}`) once the SDK's format is confirmed.
 - **Error Handling**: Tasks include retries (`retries=3`) and idempotency checks to handle transient failures.
 - **Future Improvements**:
   - Implement actual methylation analysis tools in `create_reference_task` and `post_processing_task`.